ada-b-zhang/ada-b-zhang/README.md

 - 👋 Hi, I’m @ada-b-zhang
 - 👀 I’m interested in data science, statistics, classical violin, running, and calligraphy
-- 🌱 I’m currently learning how to bake 3-layer cakes
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me: Email (abz200026@gmail.com), Phone (540-538-3639)